neurord/moose_nerp/README.md

 **Files in each package**

+Note that SI units are used everywhere EXCEPT in the morphology file, where x,y,z,dia values are microns, RM is ohm-cm2, RA is ohm-cm and CM is Farads/cm2

 1. `param_chan.py`: parameters governing channel gating
 2. `param_cond.py`: channel conductances, which can be distance dependent, morphology file, external Ca concentration and Temperature
 3. `param_syn.py`: synaptic channel parameters, including the distance dependent synaptic density